dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 ## RS1016: Code fix providers should provide FixAll support

 A CodeFixProvider should provide FixAll support to enable users to fix multiple instances of the underlying diagnostic with a single code fix.
-See documenation at https://github.com/dotnet/roslyn/blob/master/docs/analyzers/FixAllProvider.md for further details.
+See documentation at https://github.com/dotnet/roslyn/blob/master/docs/analyzers/FixAllProvider.md for further details.

 |Item|Value|
 |-|-|